Chart Color Schemes

 Population

-As of November 2025, the estimated population of Abbotsford (NSW) is around 5,539 people.
-This reflects an increase from the 2021 Census figure of 5,431 people, representing a rise of 108 individuals or approximately 2.0%.
-The latest estimate by AreaSearch, following examination of ABS ERP data released in June 2024 and validation of six new addresses since the Census date, is 5,507 residents.
-This results in a population density ratio of 5,430 persons per square kilometer, placing Abbotsford (NSW) within the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Abbotsford (NSW) statistical area (Lv2) is around 5,458 people.
+This reflects an increase of 27 individuals since the 2021 Census, which reported a population of 5,431 people.
+The change is inferred from AreaSearch's estimated resident population of 5,422 in Jun 2024 and six validated new addresses since the Census date.
+This results in a population density ratio of 5,351 persons per square kilometer, placing the area in the top 10% nationally according to AreaSearch.
+Overseas migration contributed approximately 75.0% of overall population gains recently.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, based on aggregated SA2-level projections, Abbotsford (NSW) is expected to increase its population by approximately 389 persons.
-This reflects an overall increase of around 8.2% over the 17-year period, which is just below the median growth rate for statistical areas across Australia.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of statistical areas nationally, with the Abbotsford (NSW) (SA2) expected to increase by 438 persons to 2041, reflecting a total increase of 10.7% over the 17 years.

 Frequently Asked Questions - Population